-The Mazda CX-9 is a stylish and responsive 7-seater midsize SUV (unavailable in the UK as of 2012/13).
-It comes in Sport, Touring and Grand Touring trim levels.
+The Mazda CX-9 is a stylish and responsive 7-seat midsize SUV (unavailable in the UK as of 2012/13).
+It comes in Sports, Touring, and Grand Touring trim levels.
 All trims are available as either front-wheel or all-wheel drive.

 Features & Gadgets of the CX9